RESOStandards/transport/proposals/rcp-035-single-feeds.md

 # Summary of Changes

-A new field called `FeedTypes` of type Open Mutli Enum String will be included in every data resource and the `Fields` metadata resource.
+A new field called `FeedTypes` of type Open Mutli Enum String will be included in every data resource and the `Field` metadata resource.
+Also, a new field called `FeedRules` of type Collection(ComplexType) will be included in every data resource.

-This new field will have slightly different meanings when included on data resources vs on the `Fields` metadata resource.
+The new field `FeedTypes` will have slightly different meanings when included on data resources vs on the `Field` metadata resource.

 On data resources, this `FeedTypes` field will be used by the Data Provider to indicate which "feed" includes the given record.
 For instances, is this record part of an IDX or VOW Feed?

-On the metadata `Fields` resource, the `FeedTypes` field will indicate which feeds give access to the given field.
+On the metadata `Field` resource, the `FeedTypes` field will indicate which feeds give access to the given field.
 For example, the `StandardStatus` object could have `FeedTypes` set to `['IDX', 'VOW']` whereas `CloseDate` may be set to `['VOW']` indicating that the `CloseDate` field is not part of the `IDX` feed.

+The `FeedRules` complex type will have 3 sub-fields - `FieldName` (String), `FeedType` (Open Enum String), and `Visible` (Boolean).
+The purpose of this field is to communicate overrides specific to a given record.
+An example of this would be an IDX Feed where `ExpirationDate` is only included based on the value of `StandardStatus`.

 <br /><br />